 Digital photographs are preferred, taken at the highest resolution possible because we print the magazine at 300dpi.
-As an easy guide we require each picture to be at least 1000k (1MB) in size.
-Please send JPEG or TIF images to us via our YouSendIt account at http://dropbox.yousendit.com/Permaculture
+As an easy guide we require each picture to be at least 1000k (1MB) in size, though JPEGs of around 4MB are preferable.
+If shooting for or submitting possible cover images please be aware that we require portrait aspect pictures of at least 2600 x 3660 pixels (minimum file size 4.5MB).
+Please send JPEG, TIF or RAW images to us via our Hightail account at https://www.hightail.com/dropbox?dropbox=Permaculture

 Please supply one or two sentence captions, and photographer credits, per picture or group of pictures.
 Include the names of anyone in the photograph if at all possible.
 If you send a large selection of photographs (20+) we can contact you for captions and credits once we have made our selection.

 Recognizable photographs of people be should model released or at least have the person’s permission to use it.
 Pictures of minors must be accompanied by a model release form signed by the child’s parents or guardians (forms can be found online or available from us on request).
 It is the photographer’s legal responsibility to ensure all pictures are cleared for reproduction both in Permaculture magazine and on the web.

 Diagrams are welcome as JPEG files or TIF files.

 If you have any editorial questions please contact the editor, Maddy Harland (firstname.lastname@example.org).

 For photographic enquiries please contact, John Adams - creative director (email@example.com)